-The stack trace can be retrieved using erlang:get_stacktrace/0 (new in Erlang 5.4/OTP R10B) from within a try expression, and is returned for exceptions of class error from a catch expression.
+The stack trace can be retrieved using erlang:get_stacktrace/0 from within a try expression, and is returned for exceptions of class error from a catch expression.

 An exception of class error is also known as a run-time error.